 A lasting icon for the historic Hudson Valley.
-The New NY Bridge to replace the Tappan Zee is being designed and constructed for both current commuters and future generations.
+The Governor Mario M. Cuomo Bridge is designed and constructed for both current commuters and future generations.

-The new bridge will be a visually striking, recognizable landmark, and one of the widest cable-stayed structures of its kind in the world.
-It will include eight general traffic lanes, four breakdown/emergency lanes, a bike and pedestrian path and state-of-the-art traffic monitoring systems as well as space for dedicated bus lanes from the day the bridge is fully opened.
+The new bridge is a visually striking, recognizable landmark, and one of the widest cable-stayed structures of its kind in the world.
+In it’s final configuration, it will include eight general traffic lanes, four breakdown/emergency lanes, a bike and pedestrian path and state-of-the-art traffic monitoring systems as well as space for dedicated bus lanes from the day the bridge is fully opened.
 Designed and constructed to be mass-transit ready, the new crossing will also be able to accommodate bus rapid transit, light rail or commuter rail.

 The sleek, chamfered design for the towers along the main span of the bridge mimics the openness of the Hudson River Valley.
 The angled design was selected by the project’s Visual Quality Panel, which is comprised primarily of Rockland and Westchester residents.